Make sure you’ve read AED usage in adults. Click here to review now.

-Other models may ask you to use the same adult pads on children with a slight modification in regards to placement on the body.
+Other models may ask you to use the same adult pads on children with a slight change in regards to placement on the body.

 Check the image above to understand the placement as marked on the pads.

-Regarding energy, Some models will deliver energy based on type of pads attached – Child vs Adult.
+Regarding energy, Some models will deliver energy based on type of pads attached – Child pads vs Adult pads.

-Other models deliver adult energy but they might come with Pediatric dose attenuator which will reduce the energy delivered to the pads.
+Other models might come with Pediatric dose attenuator which will reduce the energy delivered to the pads.
 The device sits between the pads and the AED machine.